hayesr/bridgeport/README.md

 This is a super-simple CMS built on Mercury Editor http://jejacks0n.github.com/mercury/ and MongoDB.

-It's still a work in progress.
+It's still a work in progress, but you can see a running example of it here: http://wc.saugususd.org/

 ##### Why MongoDB?